Civic Action Plan Implementation Grants

 In recognition of Campus Compact‘s 30th anniversary in 2015-16, the national Campus Compact Board of Directors asked member presidents and chancellors to join in signing an Action Statement, a declaration of shared commitment to the public purposes of higher education and a promise to develop a Campus Civic Action Plan to realize those purposes more fully.
 Since then, more than 450 Presidents and Chancellors have signed on, committing their campuses to create and publicly share Civic Action Plans within a year.

-Wisconsin Campus Compact has awarded 5 grants of $2,000 each to campuses who are implementing their Civic Action Plans (CAPs):
+In 2017-2018, Wisconsin Campus Compact awarded 5 grants of $2,000 each to campuses who are implementing their Civic Action Plans (CAPs):

 This award will catalyze the implementation of CAPs across Wisconsin to move their community engagement agenda forward.
 Grants were scored based on (1) strength of rationale, (2) the potential to create lasting change, (3) practicality of implementation, (4) community partner involvement, and (5) previous level of activity with the CAP process.